Edmund Dell

-Edmund Emanuel Dell (15 August 1921 – 1 November 1999) was a British politician and businessman.
+Edmund Emanuel Dell (15 August 1921 – c.
+31 October 1999) was a British politician and businessman.
+He was a Labour MP and minister in the 1960s and 1970s, but after leaving parliament, joined the Social Democratic Party and its eventual successor, the Liberal Democrats.

 Early life

-Dell was born in London, the son of a Jewish manufacturer.
+Dell was born in Hackney, London, in 1921, the son of a Jewish manufacturer.
 In the Second World War he served in the Royal Artillery, reaching the rank of lieutenant.
 He was educated at Dame Alice Owen's School and Queen's College, Oxford where he was a member of the Communist Party, as his future ministerial colleague Denis Healey had been before the war.
 He graduated with first class honours in Modern History in 1947.

 Early career and politics

 Dell began work for Imperial Chemical Industries (ICI) in Manchester as an overseas sales manager, specialising in Latin American trade and eventually rose to Vice President of the Plastics Division.
 However, he began to find himself in the difficult position of balancing a career in business with Labour politics.
 He was elected to Manchester City Council in 1953, and served for seven years.